 Businesses changed when computers first appeared on the scene and enterprises had to accommodate (partial) automation of their business processes.
 Businesses changed again when web services and cloud infrastructures appeared, and enterprises faced the challenge of making (some) internal business processes external.
-All those changes have been justifying more and more the necessity of bringing together enterprise modeling and software specification - an enterprise engineer alone is insufficiently capable of grasping the technical complexity of an enterprise's IT system and its reach outside through software services, while a software engineering and software engineering have developed separately, and hence the alignment between enterprise modeling and software specification is still uncertain.
+All those changes have been justifying more and more the necessity of bringing together enterprise modeling and software specification - an enterprise engineer alone is insufficiently capable of grasping the technical complexity of an enterprise's IT system and its reach outside through software services, while a software engineer would have only superficial enterprise-specific domain knowledge.
+However, enterprise engineering and software engineering have developed separately, and hence the alignment between enterprise modeling and software specification is still uncertain.
 Bridging that gap is thus considered important with regard to Enterprise Information Systems - EIS.
 For this reason, the development of EIS should assume conceptual foundations that represent a common ground for creating models, no matter if they are enterprise-driven or software-driven.
-This would facilitate a modeling co-creation featuring: (a) technology-independent enterprise models rooted in social theories; (b) technology-specific software specifications rooted in computing paradigms, such that an integrated enterprise-software modeling is possible.
+This would facilitate a modeling co-creation featuring: (a) technology-independent enterprise models rooted in social theories, (b) technology-specific software specifications rooted in computing paradigms, such that an integrated enterprise-software modeling is possible.